Billing for an RTM Code

 In the below image, the date the email was received is September 27th, and contains a message reading:

-"You have met the requirements to bill RTM codes ... but have not yet marked the codes as "Billed" in PT Wired.
+"You have met the requirements to bill RTM codes ... but have not yet marked the codes as "Billed" in Prompt Engage.

 We are nearing the end of the calendar month.
 To avoid any billing difficulties, we highly recommend billing these codes before the end of the month."